 \begin{proof} Since the bilinear forms $\Theta_g,$ $Q_g$ are $Sp_{2g}(\mathbb{Z}/p)$-invariant and the projections $\pi_A,$ $\pi_{A^2B},$ $\pi_{AB^2},$ $\pi_{B}$ are $GL_g(\mathbb{Z})$-equivariant, by construction the bilinear forms given in the statement are $GL_g(\mathbb{Z})$-invariant.

 Because $\mathbb{Z}/p$ is a trivial $GL_g(\mathbb{Z})$-module, we have an isomorphism:

 Then any $GL_g(\mathbb{Z})$-invariant bilinear form is completely determined by its values on the generators of $(\Lambda^3H_p\otimes \Lambda^3 H_p)_{GL_g(\mathbb{Z})}$ given in Proposition \ref{prop-coinv-tens-extp}.
-Computing the values of the given bilinear forms on these generators we get that they form a basis. \end{proof}
+Computing the values of the bilinear forms given in the statement on these generators we get that they form a basis. \end{proof}

-Taking the antisymmetrization of the generators given in Proposition \ref{prop:bilin_extp} we get:
+Taking the antisymmetrization of the bilinear forms given in Proposition~\ref{prop:bilin_extp}, we get:

 \begin{cor} Given an odd prime $p$ and an integer $g\geq 4,$ the antisymmetric bilinear forms $\Theta_g$, $Q_g$ and $(J_g-{}^t\!J_g)$ form a basis of the group

 \end{cor}

 Finally, we show: